Campus-Gaming-Network/cloud-functions/README.md

 # cloud-functions

-The [Firebase Cloud Functions](https://firebase.google.com/docs/functions) that get ran in the background for the website.
+The [Firebase Cloud Functions](https://firebase.google.com/docs/functions) that do a lot of background processes for the website.